eZmaxinc/eZmax-SDK-csharp/docs/ObjectEzsignannotationApi.md

 <a id="ezsignannotationdeleteobjectv1"></a>
 # **EzsignannotationDeleteObjectV1**
-> CommonResponse EzsignannotationDeleteObjectV1 (int pkiEzsignannotationID)
+> EzsignannotationDeleteObjectV1Response EzsignannotationDeleteObjectV1 (int pkiEzsignannotationID)

 Delete an existing Ezsignannotation